-Merry Christmas Eco Super Foods Team, brilliant to have you contact us to follow up on the developments from Eco Super Foods bush regeneration and tree planting outdoor team building day in the Gold Coast Hinterland rainforest.
+Hello Eco Super Foods Team, It is lovely to follow up on the developments from Eco Super Foods bush regeneration and tree planting outdoor team building day in the Gold Coast Hinterland rainforest.

-The energy and enthusiasm of Eco Super Foods staff and employees putting the love of labour in was exceptional.
+The energy and enthusiasm of Eco Super Foods staff and employees putting the love of labour and helping conservation was exceptional.

-Over 100 plants planted, 1 acre of invasive weeds removed.
+Over 100 plants and trees planted.
+1 acre of invasive weeds removed.
 Which is key in making conservation a priority and investment for future generations.
 The dry weather spell throughout March – October 2018 impacted approx 25% of the transplanted plants.
 However in perspective, a success of 75% is environmentally exceptional.

 News since then is that further assistance to regenerate this special Gold Coast natural habitat has just been granted.
 Yahoo!